Imnaseli/JavaScriptsIsTrash/ReadMe.md

 ###### DOM - Document Object Model

-DOM is a api to communicate with HTML documents, Nodes are in Doms for the same reason (God i'm saying trash already)
+DOM is an api to communicate with HTML documents, Nodes are in Doms for the same reason (God i'm saying trash already)
 <img align="center" src="./assets/DOM.JPG" >
 3 types of Nodes as stated in the Diagram